armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

 ----sample-app.yaml
 ```

-Then, the value for `path` should be `/deployments/manifests/sample-app.yaml`
+Then, the value you use for `path` in the deployment file should be `/deployments/manifests/sample-app.yaml`.

+### Create a deployment file

+The deployment file is a YAML file that defines what to deploy and how Borealis deploys it.
+Save this file to a directory in your repo.
+You use this path later when you create the GitHub Action for the `path-to-file` parameter.

 Deployment file:

 ```yaml
 version: v1